 Flora, the female horse, is next.
 On the morning she is to be shot, she bolts.
 The girl was the closest one to the gate of the farm and her father yelled for her to close it.
 The girl got there just in time, but instead, she held it open for Flora to escape.
 Her association with Flora signifies her stance to choose her own identity and freedom, thus, creating a certain disassociation with her father.

 I didn’t protest that, even in my heart.

 Maybe it was true.

 Clearly, Boys and Girls is an examination of the formation of gender roles, as it focuses on how a young girl was being pushed into the female mold.
-Yet, the story doesn’t grant exemption on the role pushed on men.
-Although our heroine shows great adoration for her father and is jealous of her brother, she is also horrified for her brother.
+Yet, the story doesn’t grant an exemption on the role pushed on men.
+Although our heroine shows great adoration for her father and is jealous of her brother, she is also horrified by her brother.
 The boy is also bound for a different set of mold, evidently.
 Here, Munro shows that every one of us is driven by our need to identify ourselves and conquer it.
 She writes that the thirst for independence is naturally complicated because of all the conflicting circumstances and compromises in life.
 Perhaps, real freedom is constituted by awareness –the consciousness of knowing in our hearts who we are.